Human Intelligence Assisted Robot Learning

 About the author

-Zi Wang is a PhDc at MIT CSAIL and founder of Intelligence Hacks LLC, working on Human Intelligence Assisted Artificial Intelligence.
+Zi Wang is a PhDc at MIT CSAIL, working on Bayesian optimization, robot learning and Human Intelligence Assisted Artificial Intelligence.
 She received M.S. from MIT in 2016 and B.Eng. from Tsinghua University in 2014.
 Zi is a recipient of MIT Graduate Women of Excellence Award, Rising Star in EECS and Google Anita Borg Scholarship.
 While at MIT, she served as co-president of Graduate Women in Course 6 (EECS), co-organizer of the first ML Across MIT Retreat, and volunteer lecturer at the US-China Cultural and Education Foundation.
 During her PhD, Zi is advised by Prof. Leslie Pack Kaelbling and Prof. Tomas Lozano-Perez, and she has mentored at least 8 undergrad/MEng students.

 The project on Learning for Task and Motion Planning (an important part of my thesis; code to be released soon) has received tremendous help from a number of people from the LIS group.
 In particular, Caelan Garrett is the key contributor to our code base on the PR2 robot and made embedding learning possible by building the infrastructure where we are able to embed learning.
 The codebase has gone through several generations of evolution, with contributions from, in no particular order, Alex LaGrassa, Skye Thompson, Kevin Chen, Nishad Gothoskar, Ivan Jutamulia, Jingxi Xu, Jiayuan Mao, Leslie Kaelbling and Tomás Lozano-Pérez.